getify/Functional-Light-JS/apA.md

 When specifying an empty `[]` array, the `transduce(..)` called under the covers uses a default implementation of a function like our `listCombination(..)` helper.
 But when specifying an empty `""` string, something like our `strConcat(..)` is used.
 Cool!

-As you can see, the `transducers-js` library makes transducing very straightforward.
-We can easily leverage the power of this technique without getting into the weeds of making those transducer-producing utilities ourselves.
+As you can see, the `transducers-js` library makes transducing pretty straightforward.
+We can very effectively leverage the power of this technique without getting into the weeds of defining all those intermediate transducer-producing utilities ourselves.

 ## Summary

 To transduce means to transform with a reduce.
 More specifically, a transducer is a composable reducer.

-More practically, we use transducing to compose adjacent `map(..)`, `filter(..)`, and `reduce(..)` operations together.
-We accomplish this by first expressing `map(..)`s and `filter(..)`s as `reduce(..)`s.
+More concretely, we use transducing to compose adjacent `map(..)`, `filter(..)`, and `reduce(..)` operations together.
+We accomplish this by first expressing `map(..)`s and `filter(..)`s as `reduce(..)`s, and then abstracting out the common combination operation to create unary functions that are easily composed.

-A transducer is the composition of multiple adjacent reducers.
-Composing reducers can't just be done naively with `compose(..)` because of the multiple-parameters signature of a reducer.
-The trick is parameterizing the common combination operation so we create unary functions that can be composed.

 Transducing primarily improves performance, which is especially obvious if used on a lazy sequence (async observable).
 But more broadly, transducing is how we express a more declarative composition of functions that would otherwise not be directly composable.
+The result, if used appropriately as with all other techniques in this book, is clearer, more readable code!